 Aquatarium

-Sat on the shores of the St. Lawrence River, the Aquatarium inspires all to interact with life in the 1000 islands regions.
-Hands-on exhibits and ways to learn and engage in the history, environment and culture of the region contribute to the center’s mission to entertain and teach.
-It is additionally a non-profit charity.
+Hands-on exhibits and opportunities to learn and engage with the history, environment, and culture of the region contribute to the center’s mission to both entertain and educate.
 Details

 Fulford Place

 Stroll through a landmark of Ontario’s rich heritage and take in the luxurious mansion that is Fulford Place.
-Senator George Taylor Fulford was a Canadian businessman and politician who made his enormous fortune selling pills.
-Browse through original paintings, tapestries, ceramics, and statues collected on the Fulford family’s world travels, and take in the stunning architecture, Italianate Garden, and the Beaux Art house.
-Details
+Senator George Taylor Fulford was a Canadian businessman and politician who amassed a substantial fortune selling pharmaceuticals.

 Block House Island

-Block House Island is on the east side of the 1000 islands, out on the St. Lawrence River.
-It is a place of serenity and peace for relaxing on the waterfront park, watching the cruise and cargo ships go by, a meal at the island bistro, or even picking up a souvenir to commemorate your day out on the island.
+Block House Island is on the east side of the 1000 Islands, out on the St. Lawrence River.
+It is a place of serenity and peace, perfect for relaxing in the waterfront park, watching cruise and cargo ships pass by, enjoying a meal at the island bistro, or even picking up a souvenir to commemorate your day out on the island.
 Details

 Brockville Museum